maths/moodle-qtype_stack/doc/en/CAS/Propositional_Logic.md

 4. `nand` is provided by the logic package, which respects the value of `simp`.
 5. `nor` is provided by the logic package, which respects the value of `simp`.
 6. `xor` is provided by the logic package, which respects the value of `simp`.
-7. `eq` is provided by the logic package, which respects the value of `simp`.
+7. `eq` is provided by the logic package, but is not supported in STACK.
+Defining this as an infix operator causes too many conficts with existing notation.
 8. `implies` is provided by the logic package, which respects the value of `simp`.

 Notes